And/or trade-off in artificial neurons: impact on adversarial robustness: Defence measures

-\if\afhead1 {weight normalisation} \fi The first measure used to foster the ANDness of neurons is weight normalisation.
-This is obtained by imposing that the L1 norm of the vector of positive weights $p_i$ is = 1, and that the L1 norm of the vector of negative weights $n_i$ is $\leq 1$.
-As a result, the maximum value of the neuron's NCF is 1, and the minimum value is $\leq 1$.
+\if\afhead1 {\parok{weight normalisation}} \fi The first measure is weight normalisation.
+This is obtained by imposing that $P$ (L1 norm of vector of positive weights) and $N$ (L1 norm of the vector of negative weights) are both $\leq 1$.
+As a result, the neuron's input to the activation function is always comprised in the [-1,1] interval.

 0.25cm

 0.25cm